Python uv cheat sheet#

 Upgrade packages and uv.lock#

 The only way to change the package version constraints is to edit manually the pyproject.toml file directly.
-After making changes to pyproject.toml, you should run uv sync to update the venv dependencies and the uv.lock file accordingly.
-Or uv lock to update only the uv.lock file without changing the venv dependencies.
+After making changes to pyproject.toml, you should run uv sync to upgrade the venv dependencies and the uv.lock file accordingly.
+Or uv lock to upgrade only the uv.lock file without changing the venv dependencies.

 uv lock vs uv lock -U and uv sync vs uv sync -U